 To export the entire table out of LeadSquared –

-- Hover your cursor over the menu, and click Export Data.
+- Hover your cursor over , and click Export Data.

-- On the Export Data pop-up, click Confirm.
+- On the Export Data pop-up, you can Export All Columns or Export Selected columns.

-- To download the data, on the Export Data popup, click here.
+- On the Export Data popup, click here.
 This redirects you to the Request History screen.

-- On the Request History screen, against the Export Table request, hover your cursor over the icon, and click Download.
-The CSV file containing all the data is downloaded.
+- On the Request History screen, against the Export Table request, hover your cursor over, and click Download.

 To know how to audit a table, please refer to Table Audit.